← Back to lessons

 • Learn what a <div> is

-Claude Code made every technical decision: file structure, HTML elements, CSS properties, responsive breakpoints.
+Claude Code made every technical decision.
 It chose those things because you told it what you wanted, not how to build it.

 Sometimes Claude Code will reach for React, Astro, or another framework.
 For a single landing page, that is overkill.
-If it starts installing packages or creating a project scaffold, interrupt it:
+If it starts installing packages or creating a project scaffold, press Escape to interrupt it, then say:

-Stop.
-Use plain HTML and CSS only, no frameworks or build tools.
+Use plain HTML and CSS only.
+No frameworks, no build tools, no package managers.

 03